 In fact, sitting in the sun through a window means you are getting no vitamin D benefits but are exposing your skin to harmful UVA rays, which penetrate through glass and contribute to skin aging and cancer.

-With that cleared up, here are some top tips to help ensure you are getting all the vitamin D you need!
+To add insult to injury, even if you can get outside, winter sun doesn’t have enough levels of UVB rays to support synthesis.
+So here are some top tips to help ensure you are getting all the vitamin D you need!

 Tips For Getting Your Daily Dose of Vitamin D